ARXChrono/mac-setup/README.md

 ## 👋 Welcome

 The goal is to automate majority of my initial mac setup when getting started on a fresh OS.
-It's a good start and I'll continue adding more configurations, and anything else i might have left out over time!

 ## 🚀 Lets go